David-patrick-chuks/Kyro-Protocol/README.md

 ## 1. Overview

-Kyro Protocol is an on-chain financial infrastructure built on the Stellar network that enables AI agents (AgentKyro) to own wallets, hold USDC, execute payments, and transact autonomously.
+Lily Protocol is an on-chain financial infrastructure built on the Stellar network that enables AI agents (AgentLily) to own wallets, hold USDC, execute payments, and transact autonomously.

 The protocol provides:

-* AI agent wallet provisioning (AgentKyro instances)
+* AI agent wallet provisioning (AgentLily instances)
 * Autonomous USDC payments
 * Machine-to-machine settlement
 * API and tool purchasing
 * Agent identity infrastructure

-Kyro Protocol functions as a Web3-native financial layer where autonomous software agents (AgentKyro) can transact, purchase services, and settle payments programmatically in real time using Stellar.
+Lily Protocol functions as a Web3-native financial layer where autonomous software agents (AgentLily) can transact, purchase services, and settle payments programmatically in real time using Stellar.

 ---